 about me

 My primary scholarly interest is in ethics, and in philosophy of mind & action.
-I am borrowing most of the wisdom I have on these subjects from St. Thomas Aquinas, with noteworthy help from likeminded others such as Aristotle and Elizabeth Anscombe.
-I can also speak with some competence on philosophy of religion, free will, and other subjects in the medieval and Aristotelian tradition(s), including metaphysics and epistemology.
+I am borrowing most of the wisdom I have on these subjects from St. Thomas Aquinas, Aristotle, Elizabeth Anscombe, and others in their tradition.
+I can also speak with some competence on philosophy of religion, free will, and subjects in the medieval Aristotelian tradition including metaphysics and epistemology.
 You can read more about my professional interests below.

 Charity.
 That is, the virtue of excellent love—not the more specific virtues of giving money or being kind to dialectical opponents.
 I think charity is a more important virtue than it is commonly given credit for in contemporary philosophy (with the notable exception of explicitly Christian work).
-I take a Thomistic view of what charity is—i.e., friendship with God—though I think any decent ethical theory, even a secular one, needs some understanding of charity.
+I take a Thomistic view of what charity is—i.e., friendship with God—though I think any decent ethical theory, even a secular one, needs to center some understanding of it.

 One runs into all sorts of questions from there: how does charity relate to justice or wisdom, and what does charity look like when it is imperfect or when it is perfect, and what does it mean to love something other than God from charity?
 In general, I first look for answers to questions like these in those I think are wise—Aquinas, Anscombe, Kierkegaard, Scotus, Augustine, and others.
 But, since not everything which can helpfully be said has been said already (and since, after all, what should be said depends on whom you are speaking to), I've ended up writing a few words on the subject myself, mainly in the form of a dissertation.

 Forgiveness.
 I probably should have written of it under the ‘charity’ heading, given that my views commit me to thinking that’s where it belongs.
 But I did my first published work on forgiveness, so I suppose it deserves a separate mention.
-I argued there that forgiving is usefully understood as declaring an enemy a friend with respect to a certain wrong.
-And I argued that that definition captures something about what forgiving is essentially, whereas most other contemporary accounts, and attitude views in particular, fail to do so.
-If you’d like to be convinced of my view—or to remain no more convinced than you are now but with better roots—you’re welcome to download it from my list of papers.
-Some neighboring topics which interest me include the relationship between forgiveness and fraternal correction (which seem to me to be the two charitable responses to wrongdoing), the possibility of tension between forgiveness and respect, and questions about reasons to forgive (or not to).
+I've argued that forgiving is usefully understood as a practical declaration: a declaration that someone who would rightly be an enemy (in some respect, and perhaps in some very minimal sense) is instead to be treated as a friend.
+If you’d like to be convinced of my view—or to remain no more convinced than you are now but with better roots—you’re welcome to see my list of papers.

 So that's a sample.
 You're welcome to read some of my work if you care for the details.